signalwerk/signalwerk.cms/README.md

 # Signalwerk CMS

-A React-based content management system that processes JSON page files into static HTML.
+A React-based content management system that processes JSON page files into static HTML using Vite.

 ## Features